babslekson/Devops-pbl/Automate-Infracture-With-Iac-Using-Terraform_PART3_P19/README.md

 4. Configure variable on
 Terraform Cloud supports two types of variables:

-`environment variables` and `Terraform variables`.
+`Environment variables` and `Terraform variables`.
 Either type can be marked as sensitive, which prevents them from being displayed in the Terraform Cloud web UI and makes them write-only.

 Set two environment variables: AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY, set the values that we used in previous project.
 These credentials will be used to privision AWS infrastructure by Terraform Cloud.